Director, Family Readiness

 Dr. Block received his medical degree from the University of Pennsylvania and completed his Pediatric Residency at the Children’s Hospital of Philadelphia.

-Director of Mental Health Programs
+Director, Mental Health Programs

 The Carter Center